-The contribution limits alone are an impressive feature of a solo 401(k) account.
+The contribution limits alone are among the solo 401(k) benefits.
 However, a solo 401(k) also offers flexibility when it comes to how those contributions are made.
 Like an IRA or SDIRA, you can make traditional (pre-tax) or Roth (post-tax) contributions.
 A solo 401(k) also permits account owners to make a combination of employee deferral contributions and profit-sharing contributions.

 As of 2017, the IRS has set the maximum employee deferral contribution limit to $18,000 for a solo 401(k).
 As the name implies, this type of contribution is one made as an employee.
 This is the most commonly understood type of contribution; it is the same type of contribution you can make to an IRA, SDIRA, 401(k) or other retirement account.
 The limit is just higher for a solo 401(k).